Welcome to Year 3!

 If you have any questions, please don't hesitate to ask one of the Year 3 team.

 Reading at home

 In Year 3, it is important that you read with your child at least 3 times a week and sign their reading record.
 Children must have it signed to gain their sticker for the sticker chart.
 Children who read 5 times a week can earn 2 stickers.
 A member of the Year 3 team will check reading records daily, so please ensure that reading records are returned to school each morning.

-Children will be given spellings to learn each Monday.
-Spellings should be practised at home each night ready for a spelling test the following Monday.
-Children who get full marks on the test will receive a celebratory certificate to bring home.
+Children will be given spellings to learn each Friday.
+Spellings should be practised at home each night ready for a spelling test the following Friday.
+Children who get full marks on the test will be congratulated at the weekly celebration assembly.